-The term smart has been used to modify a learning environment as well as technology (Spector, 2016a).
-Every s-learning process should be supported by smart learning technologies, and both of them fusioned grow into an s-learning environment.
+The term smart has been used to modify a learning environment as well as technology [7].
+Every slearning process should be supported by smart learning technologies, and both of them fused together, grow into an s-learning environment.
 Not every smart technology is a smart learning technology.
 Learning and training support should be the primary consideration.
-In this context, the technology is seen as practical application of knowledge for a purpose that is of value to a group of people, including physical things, as well as things that are conceptual or abstract (such as sorting algorithms, codes and a way of interaction through cloud-programming environments (Spector, 2016b).
-By analysing all previous considerations and obtained knowledge, it can be concluded briefly that smart learning is an intelligent, tailored instruction-learning supporting system with changes in the overall smart education system, which aims to provide holistic learning using modern technologies (Kuppusamy, 2020).
+In this context, the technology is seen as practical application of knowledge for a purpose that is of value to a group of people, including physical things, as well as things that are conceptual or abstract (such as sorting algorithms, codes, and a way of interaction through cloud-programming environments [4].
+By analysing previous considerations and obtained knowledge, it can be concluded briefly that smart learning is an intelligent, tailored instruction-learning supporting system with changes in the overall smart education system, which aims to provide holistic learning using modern technologies [8].
 ICT solutions used in smart learning are recognised as smart learning technology, in the most general context.